 The Company may periodically offer shares, options or similar financial instruments and/or units in the Company to employees for a price to be determined by the Board of Directors, the Compensation Committee or any designee of any of the foregoing.
-Members of the oder einer von diesen bezeichneten Stelle Board of Directors and the Executive Committee may be included in this program.
+Members of the Board of Directors and the Executive Committee may be included in this program.
 The shares, options or similar financial instruments and/or units acquired thereby may be subject to a vesting period to be determined by the Board of Directors, the Compensation Committee or any designee of any of the foregoing.